Best dishwasher tablets to buy in the UK

 Wondering which dishwasher tablet to buy?
 Discover the best dishwasher tablets, tried and tested by the BBC Good Food team.

-There's chemical wizardry behind the way the best dishwashers and dishwasher tablets work together to clean dirty dishes.
+There's chemical wizardry behind the way dishwashers and dishwasher tablets work together to clean dirty dishes.
 From cutting through grease to leaving glasses watermark-free, the end goal should always be kitchenware that looks good as new when you reopen that dishwasher door.

 Finding the right dishwasher tablets can be tricky, particularly when there are so many available.
 Our team put a selection of the best dishwasher tablets to the test, from well-known brands like Fairy to supermarket own-brands and those with eco credentials, including Ecover.